Looking to snag a Chevy TrailBlazer?

 2nd generation (C1) | 2021-Present |

 Notice that gap?
-Yep, Chevy hit the pause button on the TrailBlazer in 2009 before bringing it back with a bang in 2021.
+Yep, Chevy hit the pause button on the TrailBlazer in 2009 before bringing it back with a resounding bang in 2021.

 Knowing the crucial changes between generations can be a game-changer when you’re in the market for a used TrailBlazer.